-Independent cafes dominate the specialty coffee scene across Tallinn.
-Many cafes are beginning to open as demand continues to grow.
+The best cafes in Tallinn, particularly the independent ones, dominate the specialty coffee scene across the city.
+Many coffee shops are beginning to open as demand continues to grow.
 With neighbouring Finland the world leaders in coffee consumption per capita, it won’t be long before Estonia bridges the gap.
 Here are our five recommendations for specialty coffee in Tallinn.

 THE BEST CAFES FOR COFFEE IN TALLINN